submariner-io/submariner-website/src/content/community/releases/_index.en.md

   environment which may forbid certain configurations in a disconnected Azure installation.
 * The Globalnet component now handles out-of-order remote endpoint notifications properly.
 * `subctl` is now built for ARM Macs (Darwin arm64).
+* Fixed an issue with OVNKubernetes CNI where routes could be accidentally deleted during cluster restart, or upgrade scenarios.

 ## v0.14.5